 It makes no sense to leave our children with landfill sites and oceans filled with our toxic waste.
 The following list provides several ways that you can work towards zero waste using the 5 Rs: Refuse, Reduce, Reuse, Recycle, Rot.
 For additional suggestions, consult the list of useful websites at the bottom of the page.

 - Single use plastic (bottles, cups, plates, forks, knives, spoons, straws, plastic food wrap, plastic mailing envelopes, bubble wrap, etc.).
-Carry metal or wooden utensils and a metal or glass straw in your purse or bag.
+Carry metal or wooden utensils and a metal or glass straw with you.
 Take your own mug to the coffee shop for take-out.

 - Freebies (hotel room toiletries, party favors, swag bags from conferences, festivals and other events, etc.).
-Ask yourself if you really need any of these things, especially since the quality is usually not the best.
+Ask yourself if you really need any of these things.

-- Junk mail, as it uses precious resources to fabricate.
+- Junk mail.
+It uses precious resources to fabricate.
 Go online and sign up to receive coupons and sales information online.
 Have your name removed from receiving junk mail by registering with the Canadian Marketing Association’s Do Not Mail Service.

-- Styrofoam used for packaging, food storage and insulation.
-This is one of the biggest contributors to landfill waste (30%).
+- Styrofoam.
+Used for packaging, food storage, and insulation, it is one of the biggest contributors to landfill waste (30%).
 When shopping, bring in your own food containers or ask for paper packaging at fresh fish counters or butchers.

 - Any non-reusable, non-recyclable, non-compostable items.
-Returning these items to the manufacturer with a letter suggesting alternatives might help change things.
+Return these items to the manufacturer with a letter suggesting alternatives might help change things.